nicholasericksen/ddos/README.md

 * Currently this only supports making `GET` request to the specified URL.
 * Only supports HTTP based services
 * Limited statistical summary in the tool, although log analysis could be performed.
+* Technically not Ddos since there is no terraform component yet.
 See the issues for roadmap items and future improvements.